koloideal/koloideal/README.md

 ## Projects

-Here you will find my Python related projects:
+Here you will find my Python projects:

 [Grabeer](https://github.com/koloideal/grabeer) - Telegram bot for parsing information about the participants of a certain chat